apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 This protocol is implemented in Hadoop MapReduce, with a similar but extended version in Apache Spark:

-1. A "Job" is the entire query, with inputs to outputs
+1. The "Job" is the entire query.
+It takes a given set of input and produces some output.
 1. The "Job Manager" is the process in charge of choreographing the execution of the job.
 It may perform some of the actual computation too.
-1. The job has "workers", which are processes which work the actual data and write the results.
+1. The job has "workers", which are processes which work with the actual data and write the results.
 1. Workers execute "Tasks", which are fractions of the job, a job whose input has been *partitioned* into units of work which can be executed independently.